 The European Convention on Human Rights protects the right to silence.
 While there is no specific rules about the right to remain silent, it has been held to be part of the generally recognized international standard of justice, according to the convention mentioned above.

-Please feel free to contact our team of criminal defence solicitors in the UK for additional information about the laws regarding the adverse inferences.
+Please feel free to contact our team of criminal defence solicitors in London for additional information about the laws regarding the adverse inferences.